Meet the Sew Over It team!

 Working at Sew Over It is such an enjoyable experience where I’m learning something new every day.
 I love that my tasks in the job role can vary from face to face customer service, cutting beautiful patterned fabrics to processing online orders.
 To be part of a team as passionate about sewing and creativity is an added bonus!

-Delvina is our Shop Assistant, and works in Clapham alongside Mollie on Tuesdays, Fridays and Saturdays.
+Delvina is our Shop Assistant, and works in Islington on Thursdays, Fridays and Saturdays.

 I run a London-based contemporary design studio, specialising in vivid print and interior-fashion textiles.
 My recent work includes partnerships with Urban Outfitters, REN Skincare and Heal’s, as well as producing my own collections; while photography has given me the opportunity to work with Getty Images, Secret Cinema, Eleanor Pritchard, plus the lovely team at Sew Over It – see some of my images throughout the website!